rust-lang/rust/text/0000-inline-semantic.md

 }
 ```

-`rustc` already has a MIR inlining pass, which is disabled by default.
-The semantic-inlining pass
+Currently the redirection pass always run before the inlining pass.
+If the redirection pass is run
-should be run before or concurrently with the MIR inlining pass.
-The semantic-inlining pass is
+after the normal MIR inlining pass, the normal MIR inliner must treat `#[implicit_caller_location]`
-currently as a separate pass from the normal MIR inlining pass, so that they can become
+as `#[inline(never)]`.

-post-monomorphized MIR passes independently.
-If the semantic-inlining pass is run after the normal
+The closure `foo::{{closure}}` must never be inlined before the redirection pass.

-MIR inlining pass, the normal MIR inliner must treat `#[inline(semantic)]` as `#[inline(never)]`.
+When `#[implicit_caller_location]` functions are called dynamically, no inlining will occur, and

-`#[inline(semantic)]` functions may stay uninlined.
-This happens when one takes the address of such
+thus it cannot take the location of the caller.
+Currently this will report where the function is
-functions.
-This must be allowed due to backward compatibility.
-(If post-monomorphized MIR pass
+declared.
+Taking the address of such functions must be allowed due to backward compatibility.
+(If
-exists, methods via trait objects would be another case of calling `#[inline(semantic)]` functions
+post-monomorphized MIR pass exists, methods via trait objects would be another case of calling
-without it being inline.)
+`#[implicit_caller_location]` functions without caller location.)

 ```rust
 let f: fn(Option<u32>) -> u32 = Option::unwrap;